nimishbongale/Algol-rhythms/README.md

 # Algol-rhythms

-AutomazionePython is a collection of all the codes that were a part of the Design and Analysis of Algorithms Lab Course, RITB.
+Algol-rhythms is a collection of all the codes that were a part of the Design and Analysis of Algorithms Lab Course, RITB.

 ## Installation